GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/publications.md

 ## CHAPTERS IN BOOKS

--   Jean-Philippe Bernardy (in press), \"Unitary Recurrent Networks: Algebraic and Linear Structures for Syntax\" in Shalom Lappin and Jean-Philippe Bernardy (Eds), *Algebraic Structures in Natural Language*, CRC Press, Taylor and Francis, Boca Raton and Oxford.
+-   Jean-Philippe Bernardy and Shalom Lappin (in press), \"Unitary Recurrent
+    Networks: Algebraic and Linear Structures for Syntax\" in Shalom Lappin and Jean-Philippe Bernardy (Eds), *Algebraic Structures in Natural Language*, CRC Press, Taylor and Francis, Boca Raton and Oxford.
 -   Shalom Lappin (2015), \"Curry Typing, Polymorphism, and Fine-Grained Intensionality\" in Shalom Lappin and Chris Fox (eds.), *The Handbook of Contemporary Semantic Theory*, Second Edition,